theborakompanioni/docker-electrum-daemon/readme.md

 :exclamation:**Warning**:exclamation:

-Always link electrum daemon to containers or bind to localhost directly and not expose 7000 port for security reasons.
+Always link electrum daemon to containers or bind to localhost directly and not expose `ELECTRUM_RPCPORT` port for security reasons.

 ## API